Opinion by David Stone

 Mainstream Media News Sucks in the 70s

-An average guy like me doesn’t get in print much or, these days, in online stories.
+An average guy like me doesn’t get in print much or, these days, in online stories either.
 We just go about our business, ignored by editors and reporters alike.

 In the late 70s, I landed a job with what was then called a “sheltered workshop.”
 We trained adults with vocational disabilities.
 Severely restricted men and women worked on simple projects and were paid subsidized sub-minimum wages.